Civil Engineer Asbestos Exposure

 Civil engineers are responsible for the design and maintenance of our roads, bridges, dams, buildings and other similar structures.
 In most cases, civil engineer asbestos exposure is not due to directly handling the material, but rather while supervising other workers who are installing asbestos products that are required for their design.

-At The Law Offices of Jeffrey S. Glassman, our Boston mesothelioma attorneys recognize the risk of asbestos exposure for engineers might not be as high as for, say, construction workers or auto mechanics.
+At Jeffrey Glassman Injury Lawyers, our Boston mesothelioma attorneys recognize the risk of asbestos exposure for engineers might not be as high as for, say, construction workers or auto mechanics.
 Civil engineers rarely must engage in physical labor themselves.
 That said, they don’t have a typical desk job, and the danger of exposure to asbestos is generally higher than for many other professions because civil engineers are involved in the demolition, repair and construction of city infrastructure – and materials used in these structures have historically contained a great deal of asbestos.